shuzwang/P2_cochlea/README.md

 ```
 snaptools snap-add-bmat --snap-file=atac_peak_cell_20000.snap --bin-size-lis 5000 --verbose=True
 ```
 Then we followed the SnapATAC pipeline https://github.com/r3fang/SnapATAC.
-We identified the scATAC-seq clusters, annotated the clusters based on Jaccard similarity matrix, called peaks for each clusters, and identified differentially accessible regions.
+We identified the scATAC-seq clusters, annotated the clusters based on Jaccard similarity matrix, created gene-based annotation, called peaks for each cluster, and identified differentially accessible regions.

+* LIGER pipeline: Liger pipeline is to align and integrate scRNA-seq and scATAC-seq datasets.
+We co-embedded these two datasets onto the same UMAP and validate our Jaccard similarity-based annotation approach.
+We followed the documentation of LIGER from http://htmlpreview.github.io/?https://github.com/welch-lab/liger/blob/master/vignettes/Integrating_scRNA_and_scATAC_data.html.

+* ataqv pipeline: